-Last year WUA! staff collaborated with the Dallas Yarn Bombers to stage the first Made with Love event right here in our hometown.
-Why tie-in with the Dallas Yarn Bombers?
+In 2015 WUA! staff collaborated with the Dallas Yarn Bombers to stage the first Made With Love event right here in our hometown.
+Why tie in with the Dallas Yarn Bombers?
 Because Made with Love was similar to yarn bombing.
 Colorful crocheted and knitted hats and scarves decorated trees and covered fences.
 The difference was they were not just for decoration but were for our neighbors in need to select a warm hat and scarf and take it home.
 Following is an outline.

-We tied-in our Made With Love event to Valentine’s Day because of the symbolism of this holiday and hence the name.
-However, whenever the weather starts to get cold in your area is a good time to start planning a Made With Love event.
+Initially we tied in our Made With Love event to Valentine’s Day because of the symbolism of this holiday and hence the name.
+However, in subsequent years we moved up the date to January because that’s when it really starts getting chilly in the Dallas area.
+Whenever the weather starts to get cold in your area is a good time to start planning a Made With Love event.

-This type of project is not possible without an enthusiast group of participants.
-Not only to stitch the hats and scarves but to help with the distribution.
-If you are a guild, you have a build-in group.
-If it’s just yourself and maybe one other friend, appeal to your local yarn store or craft store to help publicize the project, talk to folks at work, church or school.
+This type of project is not possible without an enthusiastic group of participants, not only to stitch the hats and scarves but to help with distribution.
+If you are a guild, you have a built-in group.
+If it’s just you and maybe one other friend, appeal to your local yarn store or craft store to help publicize the project or talk to folks at work, church or school.

-The organization does not have to complicated and involved.
+The organization does not have to be complicated and involved.
 You do not have to hold meetings.
-You simply have to ask other crocheters and knitters to assist you in making hats and scarves and advising them of a deadline and drop off location.
+You simply have to ask other crocheters and knitters to assist you in making hats and scarves and advising them of a deadline and drop-off location.

 How many hats and scarves to collect?
-Of course it depends on the number of volunteers you can inspire.
+Of course, it depends on the number of volunteers you can inspire.
 Generally, start the call for donations three months in advance of the day you plan your event.
-For instance, if you decide to tie-in with Valentine’s Day, it’s ideal to begin your appeal in November, however, we appealed for donations after the holidays and we collected more than 100 items (Jenny…do you remember the quantity we collected??).
-The nice thing about collecting hats and scarves is that even if folks are busy making holiday gifts, they generally have time to whip up a hat or scarf, plus they are great projects to use leftover yarn.
+The nice thing about collecting hats and scarves is that even if folks are busy making holiday gifts, they generally have time to whip up a hat or scarf, plus they are great projects to use up leftover yarn.

 Set a deadline and location for collecting the donations.